essweine/matplotlib-colorpicker/README.md

 #### bin_size
 Size of group, in degrees (corresponding to hue value if plotted in polar coordinates).
 The default is 5.

-#### sort_order
-Within group sort parameter.
-I like darker colors to appear at the bottom to the extent possible, so the default sort order is reversed; for strict HSV sorting, use [ 0, 1, 2 ].

 ## Caveats

 No documentation other than this file, error handling, or tests; sorry.